-Dr. Van Eck is a clinical psychologist at Kennedy Krieger Institute (KKI) and an Assistant Professor in the Division of Child and Adolescent Psychiatry at Johns Hopkins University (JHU).
+Dr. Van Eck is a clinical psychologist at Kennedy Krieger Institute and an assistant professor in the Division of Child and Adolescent Psychiatry at Johns Hopkins University.

 She is involved in several efforts to bring mental health services to primary care.
 She currently serves as a psychologist in the interdisciplinary Emerging Gender Clinic in Adolescent Medicine at JHU.
-She started a new clinic at KKI for the transgender, gender non-binary youth and provides training and support to KKI and JHU staff to how to offer affirming care to LGBT+ pediatric patients.
+She started a new clinic at Kennedy Krieger for the transgender, gender non-binary youth and provides training and support to Institute nd JHU staff to how to offer affirming care to LGBT+ pediatric patients.